adelarsq/adelarsq.github.io/readme.md

     </a>
 </p>

-My name is Adelar da Silva Queiróz and I'm a software engineer living in Palmas, Brazil.
+My name is Adelar da Silva Queiróz and I'm a software engineer living in Brazil.

 I love God and my family. 👶🏻👨🏻🤱🏻👦🏻